JohnSBarden/personal-website/src/Components/Blog/Posts/First.md

 Or at least, whatever's left of it.

 I'll blog here, and stuff.
-In the meantime, check out my [Media](/Media) for my 🔥 mixtape 🔥
+In the meantime, check out my [Media Page](/Media) for my 🔥 mixtape 🔥